Skip to Content

 Acceptance

-Applicants will be notified via email by late March with the outcome of their application.
+Applicants will be notified via email by mid-February with the outcome of their application.
 A full offer of admission to the program will include a yearly stipend, full tuition, matriculation fee, and individual medical and dental insurance.
-This applies to every accepted applicant, regardless of citizenship or national origin unless the applicant receives a conditional acceptance.
+This applies to every accepted applicant, regardless of citizenship or national origin.
 Those offered admission will be asked to communicate their decision as soon as possible.
-In any case, we must have the applicant’s decision by April 15.
+The deadline to accept an offer of admission is April 15.

 Vivien Thomas PhD Scholars

-The Vivien Thomas Scholars Initiative (VTSI) is a new endowed fellowship program at Johns Hopkins for PhD students in STEM fields.
+The Vivien Thomas Scholars Initiative (VTSI) is an endowed fellowship program at Johns Hopkins for PhD students in STEM fields.
 It provides full tuition, stipend, and benefits while also providing targeted mentoring, networking, community, and professional development opportunities.
-Students who have attended a historically black college and university or other minority serving institution for undergraduate study are eligible to apply.
-To be considered for the VTSI, all application and supplementary materials must be received by December 1, 2022.
+Students who have attended a historically black college and university (HBCU) or other minority serving institution (MSI) for undergraduate study are eligible to apply.

 Vivien Thomas